-This has been another very successful series; students have clearly responded well to the contemporary topics, predictable structure and differentiated approach that this qualification offers.
-It has enabled students to develop basic literacy and literary skills in English, whilst also providing clear progression pathways.
+Step Up to English has enjoyed another very successful series; students have clearly engaged with the contemporary topics, clear structure and differentiated approach that this qualification offers.
+It has enabled students to understand the expectations of the different AOs, whilst developing basic literacy and literary skills in English.
 It is very pleasing to be able to recognise and acknowledge the level at which students are working and accredit that achievement accordingly.

-It is anticipated that the supportive feedback provided, combined with exemplar material, TOLs and access to training materials, will enable centres to rectify issues where these have occurred and lead to even greater success for future cohorts.
+It is anticipated that the supportive feedback provided, combined with training, exemplar material and TOLs will enable centres to rectify issues where these have occurred and lead to even greater success for future cohorts.

-Centres are reminded that the new NEAs will be available to download from September 2017 from the SKM area of e-AQA.
-In addition, centres are reminded that the Celebrity NEA for Component 1 and the Education NEA for Component 2 will no longer be live NEAs and that an additional NEA for each component will be identified for removal by June 2018.
+Centres are reminded that the new NEAs will be available to download from October 2018 from the SKM area of AQA.
+In addition, centres are reminded that the Celebrity and Exhibitions NEAs for

-Mark Ranges and Award of Grades

-Grade boundaries and cumulative percentage grades are available on the Results Statistics page of the AQA Website.
+Component 1 and the Education and Transport NEAs for Component 2 are now expired NEAs and that an additional NEA for each component will be identified for removal by September 2018.
+Made Barrana and Assault of Oracles Mark Ranges and Award of Grades Grade boundaries and cumulative percentage grades are available on the Results Statistics page of the AQA Website.
 Converting Marks into UMS marks

 Convert raw marks into Uniform Mark Scale (UMS) marks by using the link below.

 UMS conversion calculator